JackLawhorn/Heavens-Above-Gardens-Below/Posts/House Lightbringer.md

 ---

-> Though these materials are free to access under [[Public Scholarship]] law, the [[Office of the Orator]] reminds us that the storied [[Fall of House Lightbringer]] during the [[Crisis of Hubris]] teaches us to be weary of one's Hunger, and not to confuse it for the call of righteous destiny.
+> Though these materials are free to access under [[Public Scholarship]] law, the [[Office of the Orator]] reminds us that the storied [[Fall of House Lightbringer]] during the [[Crisis of Hubris]] teaches us to be weary of the [[Red Court|Hunger]], and not to confuse it for the call of righteous destiny.

+## The lineage Torchbearer

+From within House Lightbringer and the Clan Lightbringer that preceded it arose the noble and heroic lineage called Torchbearer.
+These warrior mages came to be seen as the prototypical paladins of their [[House]]: to a one possessing an [[extramundane]] stature and a certain closeness to the [[nyxfire motes]] which lent them an undeniable similarity to their mentors the [[Sun Elves]].
+Until the [[Fall of House Lightbringer]] in the [[Early Crisis of Hubris]], each [[Lord Representative]] of the [[Great House]] named a Captain from this lineage to stand beside them as their second.

+The third Captain Torchbearer – who served as second to the third Lord Lightbringer and departed from [[Omphalos, the City of Gardens]] alongside him on their [[Quest into Oblivion]] – is remembered as a beacon of light and a hero of legend today.
+Her name and visage graces the many walls and monuments of the City.

 ## Extramundane properties and abilities